Inception-framework/debugger/README.md

 * a complete toolchain (cross-compiler, debugger...) for the ARM processor of the Zybo,
 * dtc, a device tree compiler (more on this later),
-* mkimage, a utility used to create images for U-Boot (more on this later)...
+* mkimage, a utility used to create images for U-Boot (and that the build system used to create `$SAB4Z/build/rootfs/images/rootfs.cpio.uboot`).

 They are in `$SAB4Z/build/rootfs/host/usr/bin`.
 Add this directory to your PATH and define the CROSS_COMPILE environment variable (note the trailing hyphen):